MolDX Open Public Meeting - June 04, 2020

 MR. MATT MEGA:

 OK, I appreciate that response for my follow up question.
-Is in the same context, as we submit comments regarding this Noridian Draft LCD 38629 will submit comments to Noridan, and I understand that you'll be responding to those comments and publishing an article Response to Comments specific to the Noridian LCD and separate from the Response to Comments that MolDX, and Palmetto or the other MACs might publish.
+Is in the same context, as we submit comments regarding this Noridian Draft LCD 38629 will submit comments to Noridian, and I understand that you'll be responding to those comments and publishing an article Response to Comments specific to the Noridian LCD and separate from the Response to Comments that MolDX, and Palmetto or the other MACs might publish.
 I'm just trying to understand if we should be working with both entities or should we be working through the MolDX Program.

 DR. LARRY CLARK: